jacopotediosi/Octoprint-PrusaResetMode/README.md

 - [GitHub: Plugging USB destructively restarts printer](https://github.com/prusa3d/Prusa-Firmware/issues/1253)
 - [Prusa Forum: Octoprint Reseting Printer + Power panics](https://forum.prusa3d.com/forum/original-prusa-i3-mk3s-mk3-user-mods-octoprint-enclosures-nozzles/octoprint-reseting-printer-power-panics/)

-The easiest workaround is to send "hidden" commands to the printer's serial port, which allow you to enable and disable the Reset Mode: `;C32u2_RMD` and `;C32u2_RME`.
+The easiest workaround is to send "hidden" commands to the ATmega32U2 printer's serial controller, which allow you to enable and disable the Reset Mode: `;C32u2_RMD` and `;C32u2_RME`.

 Unfortunately, these commands cannot be sent directly through the OctoPrint terminal because they begin with the character `;` and are interpreted as comments.

 This plugin adds a tab to OctoPrint with buttons that allow you to conveniently enable and disable the Reset Mode.

-Remember to reactivate Reset Mode before upgrading your printer firmware, or it will fail.
+Remember to reactivate the Reset Mode before upgrading your printer firmware, or the update will fail as it needs a reboot.

+## Is it safe to use this plugin?
+This plugin does nothing by itself.
+Commands are sent to the ATmega32U2 chip only when you press the buttons on the Prusa Reset Mode tab.

+The ATmega32U2 Reset Mode can be deactivated and reactivated several times, taking into account that each change writes to the ATmega32U2 EEPROM and the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/doc7799.pdf) rates it for 100,000 writing cycles.

 ## Screenshots